-Where events are being conduction concurrently Safety Boat requirements are determined by the number of entries in each separate event (not the combined number).
+Where events are being conducted concurrently, Safety Boat requirements are determined by the number of entries in each separate event (not the combined number).
+There must be a separate lead boat for the differing events and sufficient craft to cover the expected Safety Boat ratio.